dperez42/ft_Inception_Of_Things/p1/README.md

 ## DESCRIPTION:

-Launches wit a Vagrantfile 2 VMs (CentOS as operating system) with minimun resources:
+Launches with a Vagrantfile 2 VMs (CentOS as operating system) with minimun resources:

 - 1 CPU
 - 512 MB of RAM